jirsbek/SSH-keys-in-macOS-Sierra-keychain/README.md

 ```

 ### Solution 2
-There is a possible solution – after usage of `ssh-add -K <key>` (it's recommended to use absolute path of keys) call command `ssh-add -A` on every startup of macOS.
+After usage of `ssh-add -K <key>` (it's recommended to use absolute path of keys) call command `ssh-add -A` on every startup of macOS.

 Just add .plist with the following content to the path `~/Library/LaunchAgents/`: